cfallah2k/CUSTOM-ISO-CHECKLIST/README.md

-# AU ISO Fellowship Platform
+# AU ISO Assessment Platform

-A comprehensive, modern web application for the African Union EAN Fellowship Program, designed to empower African professionals with ISO standards knowledge and implementation guidance across all sectors.
+A comprehensive, modern web application for the African Union ISO Assessment Platform, designed to empower African organizations with ISO standards knowledge and implementation guidance across all sectors.

 ## 🌟 Features